 Top 5 Exceptions in Java with Examples

-An unwanted unexpected event that disturbs the normal execution of the program after getting compiled while running is called an exception.
-In order to deal with such abrupt execution of the program, exception handling is the normal termination of the program.
+An unexpected unwanted event that disturbs the program’s normal execution after getting compiled while running is called an exception.
+In order to deal with such abrupt execution of the program, exception handling is the expected termination of the program.

 Illustration: Considering a real-life example

-- Checked exceptions: These are the exceptions that can be detected by the compiler at the time of execution of the program and warning messages are displayed.
+1. Checked exceptions: These are the exceptions that can be detected by the compiler at the time of execution of the program, and warning messages are displayed.

 Now the above two types of exceptions are categorized as follows:

-- Generic programming exceptions: Generic programmatic exception are referred to those exceptions which are raised explicitly by the programmer (or) by the API developer are called programmatic exceptions.
-Example include IllegalArgumentException(IAE)
+- Generic programming exceptions: Generic programmatic exceptions are referred to those exceptions which are raised explicitly by the programmer (or) by the API developer are called programmatic exceptions.
+Examples include IllegalArgumentException(IAE)